SoulCollage® – Additional Workshop Coming in June:

 Participants should bring their personal SoulCollage® deck, as well as a notebook/journal.
 You are also welcome to bring magazine images, personal photos, etc., as we may have some card making time.
 All other materials, including additional magazine images, are included.

-This intermediate/advanced workshop will take place both in-person at Elk Haven Wellness Center in Brevard, NC and online via Zoom on Sunday, June 26th from 2:00 p.m. – 5:00 p.m.
+This intermediate/advanced workshop will take place in-person at Elk Haven Wellness Center in Brevard, NC on Sunday, June 26th from 2:00 p.m. – 5:00 p.m.
 Eastern.
 Tickets are $45 per person.
 Cindi Spillman of ArtLab, a certified SoulCollage® facilitator, will lead this workshop.
-Class size limited to 25 attendees, with 15 in-person and 10 online.
+Class size limited to 15 attendees.
 Please email our Registrar with any questions about this event.

 Meet Cindy Spillman